Chipotle Pomegranate Pulled Pork

 - Cut roast in half.
 Place in a 5-qt. slow cooker; sprinkle with steak seasoning.
 Add water.
 Cover and cook on low for 8-10 hours or until meat is tender.

 - In a small saucepan, combine jelly and peppers.
 Cook over medium heat for 5 minutes or until heated through.
 Remove meat from slow cooker; discard cooking liquid.
-Shred pork with two forks.
+Shred pork with 2 forks.
 Return to the slow cooker; top with jelly mixture.
 Cover and cook on low for 30 minutes or until heated through.
 Spoon about 2/3 cup meat onto each roll.
-Yield: 10 servings.
+If desired, top with coleslaw.